Skip to main content

 Flat per-page credits, full API on every plan

 fastCRW's managed tiers are deliberately boring: a flat credit-per-page rate with the full API surface (scrape, crawl, map, search) available on every plan — no feature gating that pushes JS rendering or extraction behind a higher tier.
 The lineup runs from a free tier (one-time lifetime credits, no card) through Hobby, Standard, Growth and Scale, each a larger monthly credit bucket at the same flat per-page rate.
-Prices move and the early-2026 launch discount has already lapsed, so we do not reprint a tier table here — check the current numbers on the live pricing page rather than treating any quoted figure as permanent.
+Prices move, so we do not reprint a tier table here — check the current numbers on the live pricing page rather than treating any quoted figure as permanent.

 Self-hosting the AGPL-3.0 engine for $0